dvidsilva/dvidsilva.github.io/_posts/2023-09-10-santo-cabron-brc-23.md

 ## Burn week

 Burn week went pretty uneventful.
+We were located in the 3 sector, supported by the best placers and most awesome peeps in the city.

 ## Rain week